 About the Dental Implant Procedure

 Drs.
 Furgurson offers several options for dental implant patients.
 In many cases, he will be able to surgically place the dental implant in his Chapel Hill dentist office.
 In other cases, your dentist may work with a local oral surgeon or periodontist to coordinate the surgical phase of treatment.
-Dr. Furgurson will complete the dental implant procedure by placing the final restoration of either a dental crown, partial or full denture in his Chapel Hill office.
+Dr. Furgurson will complete the dental implant procedure by placing the final restoration of either a dental crown, partial or full denture.

 Dental Implants Step by Step

-If a tooth extraction is needed, that will be performed first and then the dental implant will be surgically placed in the jawbone.
-The implant is a small post made of titanium that will fuse with the living bone as it heals, forming a solid structure for the replacement tooth.
+If you need a tooth extraction, we will preform that first.
+Then we will surgically place the dental implant in the jawbone.
+The implant is a small titanium post that will fuse with the living bone as it heals, forming a solid structure for the replacement tooth.

 In some cases, we may be able to immediately replace the dental implant with a dental crown, bridge, or denture.
-In other instances, a temporary restoration will be placed while the implant heals and integrates with the bone.
+In other instances, we will place a temporary restoration while the implant heals and integrates with the bone.

 It typically takes 3 to 6 months for the implant to fully fuse with the jawbone.
-The final restoration will be attached to the dental implant for a permanent restoration.
+We will attach the final restoration to the dental implant for a permanent restoration.

 Dental implants are an exciting option for patients with missing teeth.
 They offer key benefits for your overall and long term oral health: